fraczak/logs/README.md

 That's it.

-The idea is that people willing to communicate share a `log-tree`, which is a monotonous and conflict-free data structure.
-Any kind of policies could be applied to limit trim the tree; for example considering only logs which are signed with one of a selected set of keys, etc...
+The idea is that people willing to communicate share `logs`, which is a monotonous and conflict-free data structure.
+Any kind of policies could be applied to limit trim the collection; for example considering only logs which are signed with one of a selected set of keys, etc...